stacks-network/docs/_core/smart/tutorial.md

 ## Prerequisites

-### Sign up for a Blockstack ID

-If you don't have one already, [create a Blockstack ID](https://browser.blockstack.org/sign-up) so that you can obtain an address to receive STX tokens and use the Testnet Explorer.

 ### Set up your Node environment

 You will need [NodeJS](https://nodejs.org/en/download/) `8.12.0` or higher to complete this tutorial.
 You can verify your installation by opening up your terminal and run the following command: